Plus, you may choose to be notified when my new book launches, "The Joy of Writing Journal: Spark Your Creativity in 8

 Many people waste money on PR that doesn’t pan out, so ask for referrals and do your due diligence.
 Below are some PR companies my clients and colleagues have used that are high quality and high integrity:

 Zilker Media is my publicist, under the direction of Rusty Shelton, whose previous companies supported many books to become true bestsellers—from The New York Times to USA Today.
-They also provide website design and digital media campaigns for authors.
+Now headed by Paige Velasquez, they do excellent work.
 They are AWESOME!

 Mouth Public Relations: Several of my clients have gotten great national publicity working with Mouth PR and I’ve been impressed with their work.